littleblackfish/i529/Python-intro/README.md

   * [scikit-learn](http://scikit-learn.org/stable/) provides general purpose machine learning routines
   * [matplotlib](http://matplotlib.org/) provides plotting capabilities
   * [seaborn](http://seaborn.pydata.org/) provides even nicer plotting capabilities

+You can use either the Anaconda package manager (conda) or pip to install most Pyhthon libraries.
+If you are on a computer where you don't have root access (like SoIC computers) you can install packages in user mode by doing `pip install package --user`

 #### Development environments